 The availability of all awards is contingent on adequate funding.

-The AACAP Junior Investigator Award, supported by AACAP's Research Initiative, offers an award of up to $30,000 a year for two years for up to two child and adolescent psychiatry junior faculty (assistant professor level or equivalent).
-The Research Initiative is sponsored by Eli Lilly and Company, Pfizer Inc., and Shire Pharmaceuticals.
+The AACAP Junior Investigator Award, supported by AACAP and Industry Supporters, offers an award of up to $30,000 a year for two years for one child and adolescent psychiatry early career faculty (assistant professor level or equivalent).
 The program is intended to facilitate innovative research.
 The research may be basic or clinical in nature but must be relevant to our understanding, treatment and prevention of child and adolescent mental health disorders.
-Recipients are required to submit a poster or oral presentation on his or her research for AACAP's 63rd Annual Meeting in New York, NY, October 24 - 30, 2016.
-The award also includes the cost of attending the AACAP Annual Meeting for five days.
+Recipients are required to submit a poster presentation on his or her research for AACAP's 73rd Annual Meeting in Atlanta, GA, October 26-31, 2026.

 - Applicants must be board eligible or certified in child and adolescent psychiatry.

 - Applicants must have a doctoral level degree and be in a faculty or independent research position.

 - Applicants who have served as Principal Investigator on an NIH R01 grant are not eligible.

 - Applicants with a K award are eligible to apply, though priority will be given to applicants who do not have current federal research funding.